 What happens at the appointment

-On arrival, you will be checked-in by a member of staff and you will be asked to show your invitation letter with your NHS number.
+On arrival, you will be checked-in by a member of staff and you will be asked for your NHS number.
 Workaround solutions are available for people who do not have an NHS number.
 You will be asked to confirm your date of birth and postcode and to confirm you have no symptoms of COVID-19 and that you have not had a flu jab in the last 7 days.

 You will then have a basic health check, which includes questions about any allergies you have and any medication you are currently taking.